slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *'Waiting is painful.
 Forgetting is painful.
 But not knowing which to do is the worst kind of suffering.' -- Paulo Coelho*
-- When I want someone to choose me, when I want an event to be different, when I want a life circumstance to change, I can only surrender to it.
-I can’t control it.
-Surrender is ACTIVE.
-It teams you up with the strongest part of yourself.
-Surrender is PEACEFUL.
-It lets anxiety take a break.
-“Anxiety, stop trying to control”.
 > *'In all things — except love — start with the exit strategy.
 Prepare for the ending.
 Almost anything is easier to get into than out of.' -- Kevin Kelly*
 -->